awojidetola/SQL-Projects/Superstore/README.md

 + Find the salesperson that handled the highest number of orders
 + Which country had the best profit?
 + Which country had the worst loss?
++ Which date had the highest number of returned orders?
++ Which city had the highest number of returned orders?
++ Which category had the greatest profit
++ Which sub category had the highest number of orders?
++ Which product had the greatest sales?
++ Which customer ordered the most?
++ What is the most preferred ship mode